Gromov-Witten Theory of P^1xP^1xP^1: Gromov-Witten theory

 \section{Gromov-Witten theory}

 We now briefly recall GW theory and fix notation.
 Let $X$ be a smooth complex projective variety, and let $\beta \in A_1(X)$ be a curve class.
-We denote by $\M_{g,n}(X,\beta)$ the moduli stack of isomorphism classes of stable maps
+We denote by $\M_{g,n}(X,\beta)$ the moduli stack of stable maps

 where $C$ is an $n$-marked, possibly nodal genus $g$ curve.
 This stack admits a virtual fundamental class $[\overline{M}_g(X,\beta)]^{\textnormal{vir}}$ of algebraic degree